The Bicycle Boom Continues

-Rose, a pioneer in the mail-order bicycle business, announced that it will be completely carbon-neutral in as little as four years.
-So that you can switch from car to bike in the future.
+Rose, a pioneer in the mail-order bicycle business, announced that the future of bicycles will be completely carbon-neutral in as little as four years.
+So that people can totally switch from car to bike in the future.

 And: Down-country bikes have established themselves.
 These are bikes that would actually be racing files, but with longer suspension travel or lowerable seatposts are clearly more fun-oriented - and apparently well received.
 Thus, the new Scott Spark 2022 is no longer available as a race bike, but only in the down-country version.
 Also Cubes 2022er new edition of the AMS now also includes two down-country models.

 To ensure that safety and riding enjoyment do not suffer amid all the mountain bike hype, fair forest sharing initiatives are becoming increasingly important.
 The initiative "Bike Spirit 4.0" under the leadership of the Mountain Bike Tourism Forum provides education on proper behavior, conflict avoidance and more togetherness in the forest.

 In 2020 and 2021, it was often harder than the toughest trials to get a new bike at all.
 Supply bottlenecks due to the corona virus, shortages of raw materials and rising transport prices all met with huge demand at the same time.

 In the meantime, many bike brands have reacted and are increasingly moving the production of frames or components from Asia to Europe again.
 According to "Pressedienst-Fahrrad", production capacities have recently been increased in Portugal, Hungary and Poland.
 Brands such as Abus, Ortlieb, Brose or Puky rely on Germany as a production location.

 Gravel Bikes Are No Longer a Short-Term Trend